• nl

 But we are all part of Mother Earth, so how we treat her, is how we treat ourselves.

-Therefore, she dedicate this book to her son, his generation, and to the generations after us.
+Therefore, she dedicates this book to her son, his generation, and to the generations after us.
 They must find their way to deal with the consequences of the mess we made.

 About Diewke van den Heuvel